unnamed-ii/react-cheese-shop/README.md

 - Adaptive styles

 ## Tasks, that have to be done
+- ADD : 3d view of product
 - ADD : on main-nav components links clicked navigate to category page wit changing title
-- TO FIX: if product is in favourite list, render the solid heart icon at addToFavourite button
 - firebase authentication
 - FSD Architecture
 - Ability to search product (Header) (Check input search)